 Bananas should be very ripe and with a dark brown peel.
 You don’t want to buy fresh bananas from the grocery store for this recipe, but rather, let them sit on the counter and develop brown, even black, spots.
 You’ll want no green on the banana or its stem—and there’s a reason for this.

 Let’s say you’re in a banana bread jam.
-You’ve promised a loaf but forgot to buy the bananas in advance.
+You promised a loaf but forgot to buy the bananas in advance.
 Are you out of luck?
 Not so fast—you can use an old trick for ripening bananas in an hour or less.
 Of course, it’s not the same as letting them ripen of their own accord, but it’ll certainly do in a pinch (and still taste great).

 Preheat the oven to 300° and place bananas in a lined pan.
-When the oven’s ready, put the bananas in and check regularly until their skin turns brown.
+When the oven’s ready, put the bananas in and regularly check until their skin turns brown.
 This process mimics the natural one, turning starches to sugar, and is the quickest option other than resting.

-Take bananas out of their shell and mash with a fork on a cutting board.
+Take bananas out of their shell and mash them with a fork on a cutting board.
 You can leave the strings or take them out—personal preference.

 You can also mash them in a bowl with a potato masher.

 The riper the bananas, the moister the bread.
 But there are other actions you can take.